nrwl/nx/docs/react/tutorial/06-proxy.md

 }
 ```

-This configuration tells `ng serve` to forward all requests starting with `/api` to the process listening on port 3333.
+This configuration tells `nx serve` to forward all requests starting with `/api` to the process listening on port 3333.

 !!!!!
-Now run both "ng serve todos" and "ng serve api", open http://localhost:4200.
+Now run both "nx serve todos" and "nx serve api", open http://localhost:4200.
 What do you see?
 !!!!!
 Todos application is working!
 404 in the console